-The position of shutter button on all the cameras are similar.
-This means that you can use the same grip for all kinds of DSLR camera.
-For compact cameras and smartphone cameras you must hold them using both your hands.
-Enable touch to focus & capture on smartphone.
-This minimizes number of steps involved and ensures quick, rightly focused and sharper image.
+The position of the shutter button on all the cameras is similar.
+This means that you can use the same grip for all kinds of DSLR cameras.
+For compact cameras and smartphone cameras, you must hold them using both your hands.
+Enable touch to focus & capture on the smartphone.
+This minimizes the number of steps involved and ensures a quick, rightly focused, and sharper image.

 Here are additional tips that you should keep in mind while shooting photographs with your camera.